OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/hbridge.md

 ![Hbridge](https://en.wikipedia.org/wiki/H_bridge#/media/File:H_bridge.svg)

-// TODO: talk about how the h-bridge structure allows us to switch the polarity of the voltage accorss the load
+// TODO: talk about how the h-bridge structure allows us to switch the polarity of the voltage across the load

 // DONE: changed usage to a list